Dherse/magritte/README.md

 ## Build instructions

-Detailing binding generation instructions are present in `BUILD.md` and an overwiew of the project's structure is available in `STRUCTURE.md`.
+Detailing binding generation instructions are present in `BUILD.md` and an overview of the project's structure is available in `STRUCTURE.md`.
 Note that to generate the bindings, you will need docker and python.
 However, for Magritte itself, you don't need anything.

-## Overwiew of features
+## Overview of features

 - Low overhead
 - Higher level (than raw *Vulkan*)